 Future of Stem Cell Therapy

 One company leading the way is the area of cell therapeutics used in conjunction with pharmaceutical drugs is Stem Cell Medicine Ltd. in Israel.
 As Frida Grynspan, VP of R&D and Site Manager for Stem Cell Medicine Ltd., told BioInformant in an interview, “Stem cells used in conjunction with pharmaceuticals are the future of medicine.”
 Not surprisingly, Stem Cell Medicine’s mission is to “develop and commercialize cellular therapies in combination with pharmaceutical products to be used for tissue repair and for the treatment of inflammatory, immunological and neurological disorders.”

 Other Reasons Cell Therapy is the Future of Medicine?

-Do you have other reasons that cell therapy is the future of medicine?
-Add them in the comments below and we’ll add them when we update this post.
+Do you have other reasons why cell therapy is the future of medicine?
+Mention them in the comments section below and we’ll add them when we update this post.